Southampton-RSG-Training/shell-novice/_episodes/07-additional-exercises.md

 ---
-layout: page
-title: Additional Exercises
+title: "Additional Exercises"
-minutes: 45
+teaching: 0
+exercises: 20
+questions:
+- "How can I build a data-processing pipeline?"
+objectives:
+- "Construct a pipeline that takes input files and generates output."
+- "How to separate input and output data files."
+- "Use `date` to determine today's date in a particular format."
+- "Use `cut` to extract particular fields from a comma-separate value (CSV) data file."
+- "Extend an existing pipeline with an additional data processing stage."
+keypoints:
+- "`date` prints the current date in a specified format."
+- "Scripts can save the output of a command to a variable using `$(command)`"
+- "`basename` removes directories from a path to a file, leaving only the name"
+- "`cut` lets you select specific columns from files, with `-d','` letting you select the column separator, and `-f` letting you select the columns you want."
 ---
-> ## Learning Objectives
->
-> *   Construct a pipeline that takes input files and generates output.
-> *   How to separate input and output data files.
-> *   Use `date` to determine today's date in a particular format.
-> *   Use `cut` to extract particular fields from a comma-separate value (CSV) data file.
-> *   Extend an existing pipeline with an additional data processing stage.
-{: .objectives}

 ## Working with dates